 - Students log in, watch the lesson and download the attached files.

-- Students turn in their homework by either scanning or taking a photo of their completed work and emailing to their teacher, or uploading work to a shared Google Drive folder.
+- Students turn in their homework by either scanning or taking a photo of their completed work and emailing it to their teacher, or uploading work to a shared Google Drive folder.

 Although tackling remote teaching may seem overwhelming at first, we hope this information makes it easier for you to get started.